 Every year, municipal staff put forward a preliminary budget and then the Mayor and Council, with input from Middlesex Centre residents and businesses, make choices about municipal services and programs.
 It is an ongoing process as each year budgets are drafted, revised, reported, presented, approved, adopted, and monitored.
 Your annual budget is made up of three parts:

 - The operating budget provides the necessary resources to deliver programs, services and facilities services to meet the needs of our growing community, and accommodates for inflationary pressures.
 The operating budget is funded primarily through property taxes and user fees.

 - The capital budget provides for the infrastructure requirements of the municipality as identified in our Asset Management Plan.
 The capital budget is funded through property taxes, reserves, development charges, debt and grants.
 The capital budget is used to either build or rehabilitate assets that will last for more than one year.

 - Reserves and reserve funds receive annual contributions from the operating budget to assist with creating a solid financial position to support the municipality’s future cash requirements.
 Maintaining sufficient balances in reserves and reserve funds is a critical component of a municipality’s long-term financial plan as it strengthens its long-term financial sustainability, helps to minimize fluctuations in the tax rate and provides funding to sustain infrastructure.

 The following video, made available courtesy of the City of London, offers an overview of the municipal budgeting process.

-Thank you to those who participated in the budget survey.
+Thank you to those who participated in the budget survey in August 2019.
 The survey responses assist with identifying priorities for Municipality infrastructure, programs and services.

 On February 6, 2019, Middlesex Centre Council ratified the 2019 budget representing an investment of $55 million in expenditures.